openvinotoolkit/open_model_zoo/demos/machine_translation_demo/python/README.md

 > **NOTE**: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

+## Demo Output

+The application outputs translated sentences from source to target language.

 ## See Also

 * [Using Open Model Zoo demos](../../README.md)